Meek Integrative Health Center - Lifestyle Nutrition

 Recommendations

-Eat Plenty (Be sure to know your food sensitivities by getting tested.
+(Be sure you know your food sensitivities by getting tested.
 Healthy foods are not sometimes healthy for those who have foods which will need to be eliminated)

 Limit/Avoid